 MR. POE: The leg had shrunk, but yet I couldn’t get anybody to make a new top, so I just had to wear like 12 pairs of socks to build up the difference.

-MIKE: We've seen patients. . . . a 19-year-old motorcycle accident.
-They discharged him from the hospital two days after amputation.
-He's in a nursing home with 90-year-olds.
+MIKE: We’ve seen patients. . . .
+A 19-year-old motorcycle accident.
+They discharged him from the hospital three days after amputation.
+He’s in a nursing home with 90-year-olds.

 These experiences have made him jaded.

 MIKE: The problem with insurance is, they’re not a charity.
 They’re not in it for the care to people.
 They’re in it to make money to satisfy their shareholders.

 And some who think the way Mike does want to change this.
 The Amputee Coalition of America is a non-profit group working for amputee rights.
 Paddy Rossbach is the executive director.
 She says the group is going state by state, lobbying for a law requiring insurance to cover prosthetics.